 Find out how likely you are to get accepted at Duke based on your GPA, test scores, and even extracurricular activities.
 Then, get custom recommendations for how to improve your odds - completely for free.Calculate My Chances

 Sponsored by CollegeVine

 How hard is it to get into Duke and can I get accepted?
-The school has a 10% acceptance rate ranking it #1 in North Carolina for lowest rate of acceptance.
-Last year, 3,261 out of 33,077 applicants were admitted making Duke an extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
-Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 4 percent.
+The school has a 8% acceptance rate ranking it #1 in North Carolina for lowest rate of acceptance.
+Last year, 3,187 out of 41,947 applicants were admitted making Duke an extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
+Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 2 percent.
+Duke University typically accepts and attracts "A-" average high school students.
 Of those applicants who were admitted, 54% enrolled.
 With over half of admitted students enrolling, acceptance by Duke University is a prized outcome for many students.
-Most incoming freshmen graduated in the top ten percent of their high school class.
+Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|

 |SAT Reading 25th||720|